JD1609/System_Finder/System_Finder/docs/DataManager/Data provider.md

 ﻿
 # DataProvider
 Provides data in format based on input string.
+- This class is not optimized for more components of one type!

 - For example:
 >  **input**: "Processor of this pc is: **{cpuName}** @**{cpuClock=Ghz}** GHz [**{cpuCores}** C/**{cpuThreads}** T]"